Johannes Schober: July Revolt

 The Frontkämpfer had killed Social Democrats before, but the resulting trials had usually ended in acquittals or conspicuously lenient sentences.
-The Social Democrats now announced that they had had enough; their opponents in turn accused them of trying to exert undue pressure on the judiciary.

-On 14 July the two Frontkämpfer charged with the shooting where acquitted.
+The Social Democrats now announced that they had had enough; their opponents, in turn, accused them of trying to exert undue pressure on the judiciary.
+On 14 July, the two Frontkämpfer charged with the shooting were acquitted.
 Workers and other Social Democrats in Vienna reacted with spontaneous strikes and protests.
 Party leadership was hesitant to stoke the flames but lost control.
 The police appeared disorganized and overwhelmed.
 Skirmishes ensued.
-Unfounded rumors accused the police of murdering protesters, the protesters of lynching police.
+Unfounded rumors accused the police of murdering protesters and the protesters of lynching police.
 Around noon on 15 July an angry mob cordoned off the Palace of Justice and set fire to the building, then prevented the fire brigade from moving in.
 Fearing for the lives of those trapped inside the Palace, police decided to disperse the mob by shooting their rifles – mainly into the air, but also into the crowd.
 By the end of the day, 4 policemen and 85 protesters were dead; some 600 police officers had been injured.
 The number of injured civilians was difficult to ascertain because many avoided seeking medical assistance for fear of prosecution.
 Hospitals reported that 328 had been admitted for inpatient treatment; the total number of civilians hurt was 548 according to the authorities and 1057 according to the Arbeiter-Zeitung.

 Although Schober had been mostly uninvolved in the events of 15 July, the Social Democrats laid the blame for the loss of life squarely at his door.
 The Arbeiter-Zeitung called him a "bloodhound" ("Bluthund") and a "murderer of workers" ("Arbeitermörder").
 Schober became a deeply controversial figure for the rest of his life and for decades beyond.
 Noted public intellectuals such as Karl Kraus, an eminent writer and erstwhile admirer of Schober's, joined the attacks.
 Kraus accused Schober of "fecklessness, deceitfulness, and abuse of power" and called for Schober to resign.
 He launched a poster campaign and railed against Schober in a 1928 stage play, The Insurmountables (Die Unüberwindlichen).
 In what has been called a "crusade" by commentators, Kraus would make Schober his prime target until the day Schober died.